Aseel205/Aseel205/README.md

 ---

-## Highlights

-### 🌟 **Innovative Projects**
-- **Graph Visualization Tool**: Designed and developed a Python-C hybrid tool to make graph theory more accessible for students.
-- **Ray Tracer**: Currently building a mini ray tracer in C++ to explore the intricacies of computer graphics.
-- **AWS Distributed Systems**: Implemented distributed systems using AWS SQS for efficient communication between multiple nodes.

 ### 💡 **Core Strengths**
 - Strong understanding of algorithms and data structures.
 - Experience with both **low-level programming** (e.g., memory management) and **high-level application design**.